Have you ever heard about something called a Pomchi?

 So if you want, a cute and cuddly lap dog this might be the perfect pup for you.
 As these pets are small, Pomchies are well suited to living in apartments and make pretty good indoor pets.

 Their compact size means that they are easy to handle, require less space and despite their long hair don’t take too much time to groom.
+Also, if you like small dogs, you might consider bringing home a nice little Cavalier King Charles Spaniel.

 One of the most significant questions you are probably asking yourself is, how do these dogs look?